newestindustry/ginger-example/README.md

 ginger-example
 ==============

-Example implementation for the ginger framework
+Example implementation for the ginger framework: https://github.com/newestindustry/ginger-rest

 How to
 ======